nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

 If there is no value stored for the variable, it is set to its default value.
 If not specified, the previous value is used.

-The ``<hwfc>`` parameter accepts the following integer values:

-* ``0`` - Disable UART hardware flow control.

-* ``1`` - Enable UART hardware flow control.
-  In this mode, SLM configures both the RTS and the CTS pins according to the device-tree file.

-Its default value is ``1``.
-When not specified, it is set to the last value set for the variable and stored in the flash memory.
-If there is no value stored for the variable, it is set to its default value.

 Response syntax
 ~~~~~~~~~~~~~~~